 Mike Alexander, J.P.
 Frey, Aaron Nardone, Eddie Sorondo and Cameron Cecil were named to the 2013 All-MEAC First Team.

-The 2012 was historic for Blandin, who led the Hornets to the Mid-Eastern Athletic Conference North championship, their first MEAC championship game appearance in eight years, tied a team record for wins in a season, reached the 300 mark in career wins, and led the squad to a school-record win streak.
+The 2012 season was historic for Blandin, who led the Hornets to the Mid-Eastern Athletic Conference North championship and first MEAC championship game appearance in eight years.
+He reached the career 300-win mark and led the squad to a school-record win streak.
 The achievements earned Blandin his first MEAC Coach-of-the-Year award.

 In addition, Delaware State's (1B/LHP) Ryan Haas was selected as the 2012 MEAC Player-of-the-Year, marking the second straight season that a Hornet received the award.

 The 2012 Hornets were 40-17-1 overall, tying the team record for wins in a season first set by Blandin's 2002 squad.
 DSU captured the MEAC North title with a record of 22-2 in division games.
 The Hornets also posted a school-record 17 game win streak last season, which ended with a loss to Bethune-Cookman in the MEAC championship game, DSU's first title game appearance since 2004.

 In addition to Haas, (RHP) Jordon Elliott, (3B) Cameron Cecil and (C ) Eddie Sorondo were named to the 2012 All-MEAC First Team.